 This guide elucidates the provisions under OEPA and Oregon labor laws, how it affects organizations, and possible penalties for noncompliance.

 What Are the Provisions of Oregon's Equal Pay Law?

 Even before the OEPA, it was unlawful in Oregon to pay gender-based discriminative wages for work of comparable character.
 Oregon's 2017 equal pay law considers more criteria than just gender.

 Below is what employers in Oregon should know about worker compensation equity., in order to ensure that processing payroll is a smooth process.

 The OEPA prohibits Oregon employers from discriminating against employees when paying wages based on various protected classes.
 These include sex, race, color, national origin, age, religion, marital status, sexual orientation, disability, or veteran status.
 This provision applies to all forms of compensation.

 Not everything paid to an employee contributes to compensation.
+Understanding what compensation entails, is just one of the many things employers need to know about processing payroll in Oregon.
 According to the Oregon Equal Pay Act, a worker's compensation comprises any of the following: